Goddohi/datacampus_py_machine_learning/README.md

 L_DN: 주간 저녁식사 빈도 (0: 0회 / 1: 1-2회 / 2: 3-4회 / 3: 5-7회)
 WATER: 물 섭취량 (컵, 200ml) (1: 0-2컵 / 2: 3-4컵 / 3: 5-6컵 / 4: 7-8컵 / 5: 9컵 이상)

-This file was used for practice and learning purposes as part of our study.
-Unfortunately, we cannot upload the dataset due to copyright restrictions.
+This file is used for practice and learning purposes, and the dataset cannot be uploaded due to copyright restrictions.
+Furthermore, the completed machine learning model resulting from practice and learning cannot be provided; therefore, only the test file has been uploaded.

+The dataset has a notable issue regarding the lack of differentiation between continuous variables and categorical variables.
+Recognizing this issue is crucial, and I hope that addressing it will contribute to your educational efforts.

 Here are the details of the data processing: